Heights of Kudla-Rapoport divisors and derivatives of L-functions: Introduction

 Here $c$ is some explicit nonzero constant, and the pairing on the left is the N\'eron-Tate height.

-The goal of this paper is to obtain similar results when $g$ is replaced by a cusp form of higher weight, the fractional ideal $\mathfrak{a}$ is replaced by a hermitian lattice of higher rank, and the Heegner points on modular curves are replaced by special cycles on Shimura varieties associated to groups of unitary similitudes.
+The goal of this paper is to obtain similar results when $g$ is replaced by a cusp form of weight $n\ge 2$, the weight $1$ theta series $\theta_\mathfrak{a}$ is replaced by a weight $n-1$ theta series determined by a hermitian lattice of rank $n-1$, and the Heegner points on modular curves are replaced by special cycles on Shimura varieties associated to groups of unitary similitudes.
+There are earlier results of Zhang \cite{Zh} and Nekov\'a\v{r} \cite{Nek} on Gross-Zagier theorems for higher weight modular forms, but those results differ from ours in two essential ways: (1) those authors work with height pairings of cycles on Kuga-Sato varieties fibered over modular curves, while we work with height pairings on unitary Shimura varieties, and (2) they work with theta series of weight $1$, while we work with theta series of weight $n-1$.